 Often, what outwardly appears are simple and quick to execute can be a significant undertaking due to the nature of our architecture or the data sets available to us.
 On the other hand, what seems very difficult can be simple for us to execute and turn around.

 We always consider the value that this drives to the clients who request a certain feature and the potential value it provides to the 60% or more of platform users.
 We also have to consider how this request might impact the overall platform and future value for future clients.
+So, those features that will help the most number of clients will be worked on first.

 Of course, a little competition is important to stay steps ahead in any industry.
 We have to ask where this feature request fits in our remaining competitive in solving a client challenge.